Nene Valley Railway: Wansford

 Wansford is the headquarters of the railway and most of the facilities are based here.
 The current station building was opened in 1995 and contains a ticket office, shop, cafe and toilets.
 The locomotive sheds are located at this station.
-Also at the station there is a picnic area and children's playground.
+Also at the station there is a miniature railway, picnic area and children's playground.
 The station was formerly the junction for a branch to Stamford, which diverged to the north just east of the river bridge at Wansford.
 The original Wansford station is located on platform three and was built in 1844–1845 in Jacobean style for the opening of the railway.
 This building was purchased by the railway in 2015.

 Castor

 Castor is a disused station between Wansford and Ferry Meadows.
 It closed in the 1960s and despite the NVR (which runs through it) reopening, the station remains closed.